Azma710/Amazon-Clone/README.md

 A static front-end clone of Amazon’s homepage built using **HTML** and **CSS** only.
 This project replicates the layout, styling, and sections of Amazon’s starting page for practice in front-end development.

 ## 📂 Project Structure
-- `amazon.html` → Main HTML file.
+- `index.html` → Main HTML file.
-- `amazon.css` → All styles for the project.
+- `style.css` → All styles for the project.
 - `assets/` → Additional images or resources.

 ## ✨ Features